What's the Upgrade Path?

 • 2023 — Z8, Zf

-Five of those were "new" models, and only one was an update.
-It seems to me that this needs to flip, right?
+Five of those were "new" models, and only two were updates.
+It seems to me that this needs to flip more, right?
 Nikon needs to find compelling reasons for an existing Z user to move up (e.g. Z30 or Z50 user to Z70 or FX) or to upgrade (e.g. Zfc, Zf, Z5, Z7 II, Z8, or Z9 to what?).
-2025 seems to be the year we will get our first real hints at what the strategy really is (or if there is even a strategy).
+2025 seems to be the year we will get our first real hints at what the long-term strategy really is (or if there is even a strategy).

 Meanwhile, our lens road map was lost at the last GAS stop, and there's no Google Map to replace it.
 We'll soon reach the "50 lens" mark that Nikon executives talked about, so what happens after that?
 And why is 2024 so quiet for lenses (and also, why all at a more consumer level)?